 Although you can speak English with practically anyone in Holland, learning Dutch helps you to get to know the country and its culture and society.
 This will surely help you settle in and open up more oppotunities on the labour market.

-Being able to understand and speak Dutch makes everyday activities, such as grocery shopping, going to a restaurant or following the news a little easier and more fun.
-Also, being able to talk Dutch will make it easier to get in touch with other Dutch students and make some Dutch friends.
+Understanding and speaking the local language makes everyday activities, such as grocery shopping, going to a restaurant or following the news a little easier and more fun.
+It will also help you to connect with Dutch students and make new, Dutch friends!

 In addition, when looking for an internship, volunteer work or a (part-time) job, knowing Dutch will prove very useful.
 In some cases it is even a requirement.
 Even if you start your career in an international company elsewhere, having foreign language skills is always a benefit.

 Dutch language courses are usually offered at different levels: beginner, intermediate or advanced.
 There are several ways to go about learning Dutch:

 - ask the university’s international office or language center for information on courses;

 - check the library or council office for brochures on courses;